Scholars’ Grant

 CHNY proudly supports active researchers in the field of culinary history through its annual Scholars’ Grants.

-Starting in 2005, CHNY has annually given awards to researchers, regardless of academic affiliation, seeking support for their endeavors.
-What started modestly as a single $1,000 stipend was magnified in impact in 2012, when The Julia Child Foundation for Gastronomy and the Culinary Arts recognized the importance of the CHNY Scholars Grant program with generous financial support, enabling CHNY to award two grants, for $3,500 and $1,500.
-That support opened a floodgate to applications, and The Foundation generously responded by increasing its support in 2017 to $7,500, allowing three grants: $3,500, $2,500, and $1,500.
-We are deeply honored that The Foundation continues to support our Scholars’ Grants program and will enable us to award three grants in 2022.
+Since 2005, CHNY has given awards every year to researchers, regardless of academic affiliation, seeking support for projects in culinary history.
+What started as a single $1,000 stipend increased in 2012, when The Julia Child Foundation for Gastronomy and the Culinary Arts recognized the importance of the CHNY Scholars Grant program with generous financial support, enabling CHNY to award two grants, for $3,500 and $1,500.
+That support increased the number of high quality applications, and The Foundation generously responded by increasing its support in 2017 to $7,500, allowing three grants: $3,500, $2,500, and $1,500.
+We are deeply honored that The Foundation continues to support our Scholars’ Grants program at this level.

 Scholars' Grant: $3,500